The 53rd Tradition Run - 3.1 Miles

 his 70th birthday by running up to the radio towers at the

 summit of West Peak in Meriden, Connecticut USA.
 A teacher

-at a local high school, Jurale was joined in the following
+at a local high school, Bernie was joined in the following

 years by some of his students.
 Bernie made his last assault